cheat-sheets/writing-cheat-sheet/README.md

 - **Low-hanging fruit** - a thing or person that can be won, obtained, or persuaded with little effort.
 - **To get the lay of the land** - to learn the general situation or state of affairs, especially in preparation for action.
+- **To be under the weather** - slightly unwell or in low spirits.
+- **To tie the knot** - to get married. (get hitched).
+Steve tied the know last Sunday.
+- **Eye candy** - pleasing for the eye.
+You car is eye candy.
+She is eye candy.
+Megan Fox was hired as eye candy for Transformers.
+I come to this bar because the bartenders are eye candy.
+- **No worries / It's all good**.
+I'm sorry I forgot your gift.
+No worries.
+Sorry I spilled coffee on your shirt.
+It's all good.
+- **Not my cup of tea** - not what one likes or is interested in.
+- **It's raining cats and dogs**.
+Don't step in a poodle.

 ## Resources